 Most parents likely have stereotypes about money that influence their unique behaviors, but parents who talk to their kids about money can overcome their own money insecurities.
 In research that Margaret has reviewed, parents who talk with their kids about money can statistically help their kids financially succeed in the long term.

 Teachable financial moments for our kids are abundant, so parents should not worry about finding the perfect time to discuss money-related topics.
 As Margaret points out, kids at an early age are trying to connect the emotional dots between spending and savings.
 For example, does saving feel good or bad vs. spending?

-Please enjoy my conversation with Margaret Echelbarger.
+Please enjoy my conversation on teaching financial literacy to children with Margaret Echelbarger.

 Resources Featured in This Episode:

 Margaret Echelbarger – website with additional resources